 - Reflect on your interests, strengths, values, and skills.
 Consider using the Explore reflection activities in Design Your Next Steps, our career guide, for inspiration.

-- Use Vault, O*NET, our industry pages, and LionSHARE to research and identify job titles and career fields.
+- Use Firsthand, O*NET, our industry pages, and LionSHARE to research and identify job titles and career fields.

 - Talk to professors, former supervisors, family, and classmates to learn more about fields that interest you or uncover fields you might not have considered.